-This course has been structured to provide students with the opportunity to explore phenomena of the world around them from the perspective of motion and energy.
-Students explore topics such as motion, forces, momentum, work & energy, electricity, magnetism, mechanical waves, and optics by participating in observational experiments, designing testing experiments, and developing skills in data analysis and representing situations with mathematical models.
+This lab-based course has been structured to provide students with the opportunity to explore physics phenomena relevant to their lives.
+A strong conceptual understanding of the world will be developed through varied modeling and inquiry strategies that include mathematical models.
+Students explore topics such as motion, forces, momentum, work & energy, electricity, magnetism, mechanical waves, and optics by participating in observational experiments that are based on the science and engineering practices based on the NGSS.
+Throughout the year, students will also partake in engineering design projects to showcase their understanding of concepts.
 A comfortable understanding of Algebra I is strongly recommended for this course.
 Modeling and inquiry strategies aid students in developing strong conceptual understanding, a basis for mathematical models and application of concepts.
-Throughout the year, students partake in engineering design projects to showcase their understanding of concepts.